jgmize/salt-states/docs/installation.rst

 .. _master: http://docs.saltstack.com/ref/configuration/master.html

-You can also run the minion standalone_.
+You can also run the minion standalone_ by changing the file_client setting in /etc/salt/minion to local.

 .. _standalone:
    http://docs.saltstack.com/topics/tutorials/standalone_minion.html